hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

 we have a single sorted run of 1000 pages.

 In a general external merge sort that uses $B$ buffer pages to sort $N$ pages, there would be
-$1 + \lceil \log_{B-1} \lceil N/B \rceil \rceil$ passes (1 initial pass producing $\lceil N/B \rceil$ sorted runs, and
+$1 + \lceil \log_{B-1} \lceil \frac{N}{B} \rceil \rceil$ passes (1 initial pass producing $\lceil \frac{N}{B} \rceil$
-the rest using $B-1$ pages to merge the runs to a buffer page in each pass).
+sorted runs, and the rest using $B-1$ pages to merge the runs to a buffer page in each pass).

 #### Optimizations

-- Double Buffering: Prefetch the next run in the background while processing the current run to hide I/O latency.
-- Comparison Optimizations
+Double buffering is an optimization technique that uses two or more output buffers to hide I/O latency.
+While a buffer is being written to disk, the other buffer can be filled with data.

+Since sorting involves a lot of record comparisons, we can optimize the comparison operations to improve performance.
-  - Code Specialization: Create a hard-coded comparison function for the specific data types being sorted.
+Code specialization involves generating a hard-coded comparison function that can be used with specific data types.
-  - Suffix Truncation: For a long key, only compare the binary prefix first.
-Fallback to full comparison if equal.
+Suffix truncation compares only the binary prefix of long keys first, and falls back to full comparison if the prefixes are equal.
-  - Key Normalization: Transform the key into a format that is faster to compare (e.g., fixed-length).
+Key normalization transforms the key into a format that is faster to compare.

 ### B+Trees